emitstop/ZedGrid/README.md

     </div>
  ```

+ **Modifying Gutter Width**

+ Gutter width is controlled by the $gutter variable in the SCSS file.
+You can also modifying all instnaces of 20px in the css file.

 Note: adding a class of __"pull-right"__ to your column wrappers will right align your columns.

 ---

 ###Benefits of ZedGrid:
+1. Completely fluid column sizing.
-1. Column gutters are created using margins and calc() rather than padding.
-This allows you to **apply padding directly to your column wrappers**, if you so wish.
+1. Column gutters can be either fluid or fixed widths.
+2. Gutters are handled with margins, allowing you to apply padding and border rules to your column containers.
-2. The "column" class name is spelled out, rather than being abbreviated to something more ambiguous.
+2. The "column" class name is spelled out, rather than being abbreviated to something ambiguous.
-3. Supports every variation of X/X through numbers 1 - 12.
+4. Supports every variation of X/X through numbers 1 - 12.
-4. Completely fluid grid.

 ---